Camping in Afton State Park

 canoe campsite sign at Afton State Park

-It’s nice the campsites—including this canoe site—are reservable so you’re guaranteed your spot!
+One perk: the campsites—including this canoe site—are reservable so you’re guaranteed a spot

 Yurts and Cabins

-If tents aren’t your thing, Afton has two yurts and four cabins for rent, too.
+If tents aren’t your thing, Afton has two yurts and four camper cabins for rent, too.
 These are set up for year-round use with heat.
-The yurts don’t have electricity, but the cabins do (more info on those here).
+The yurts don’t have electricity, but the cabins do.

-I can already imagine renting one of these for a couple days when we have plenty of snow for some quiet camping with snowshoeing or cross country skiing.
+I can already imagine renting one of these for a couple of days when we have plenty of snow for some quiet camping.
+Snowshoers or cross-country skiers would especially enjoy it.

 rental yurt at afton state park